xrenaa/DisCo/README.md

  -->

 - Docker:
 Alternatively, you can use `Docker` to run the code.
-We provide `gan-disc` for easy use.
+We provide `thomasyt/gan-disc` for easy use.

 ### Pretrained Models
 Please download the pre-trained models from the following links and put them to the corresponding paths.